logigearcorp/docs.testarchitect.com/content/automation-guide/application-testing/mobile-testing/testing-mobile-web-applications/testing-chrome-on-android/identifying-mobile-ui-controls/_index.md

 5. Through the Device Live Screen window, navigate to the control you wish to identify, and hover your mouse pointer over it.

-    **Note:** The identification of non-HTML elements is not supported.
+{{<note>}} The identification of non-HTML elements is not supported.
 For example, a JavaScript popup on an HTML is not identifiable.

     As you move your pointer around the screen, an orange, rectangular frame highlights whichever control lies under it.
 At the same time, the control's TA class is displayed, to assist you in deciding where to click.